amallen02/architect-flow-public-api-blueprint/blueprint/index.md

 * **Genesys Cloud** - A service suite for enterprise-grade communications, collaboration, and contact center management.
 You use an Architect inbound call flow, along with a Genesys Cloud integration, data action, queues, DID phone number, and call route.
 * **Archy** - A command-line tool for building and managing Architect flows.
 * **CX as Code** - A Genesys Cloud Terraform provider that provides a command-line interface for you to declare core Genesys Cloud objects.
-* **Architect Flows** - A flow in Architect, a drag and drop web-based design tool, dictates how Genesys Cloud handles inbound or outbound interactions.
+* **Architect flows** - A flow in Architect, a drag and drop web-based design tool, dictates how Genesys Cloud handles inbound or outbound interactions.

 ## Prerequisites